-While this guidance addresses some of the community's concerns, it does not carry the weight of policy, in that this guidance is not enforceable.
-It also diminishes the Committee's original goal of reducing the number of exceptions, especially for this patient population.
-It may encourage more exception requests.
+While this guidance addresses some of the community's concerns, it does not carry the weight of policy.
+It also may diminish the Committee's original goal of reducing the number of exceptions, especially for this patient population, as it may encourage more exception requests.